simsam8/idd-solafune/report/report.md

 <!--| transunet_full  | 0.2456 | 0.5915 |-->
 <!--| ensemble1_full   | 0.6706 | 0.7335 |-->
 <!--| ensemble2_full   | 0.6698 | 0.7327 |-->

+Adding a minimum area for segmentation predictions seems to improve model performance quite a lot, as seen in table \ref{min_area_f1}.
+Suprisingly this more than doubled the performance of TransUNet.
+The idea is that removing small segmentations, reduces the number of false positive predictions.

 \begin{table}[!ht]
     \centering